 When misdemeanor arrestees request counsel, the courts must have a system in place to rule on all requests and either appoint counsel or determine the person is not indigent.
-In 11 cases from the current sample, the defendant made a request for counsel at the Article 15.17 hearing, but there was no documentation that the request had been denied.
-Later, these defendants entered uncounseled pleas.
-Additional cases involved requests for counsel that were not ruled upon and appeared to involve communication between the defendant and the prosecutor.
-These cases, however, did not result in uncounseled pleas.
+In two cases from the monitor's sample, defendants made a request for counsel at the Article 15.17 hearing, but there was no documentation that the requests had been denied.
+Later, each defendant entered an uncounseled plea.4 In three other cases, defendants requested counsel without a ruling on the request, and the cases were later dismissed (one in exchange for a guilty plea in another case and two for completion of pre-trial diversion).
+All five cases involved communication between the prosecutor and the defendant after the defendant had requested counsel.
 Article 1.051(f-2) states:

-- ...
-If the defendant has requested appointed counsel, the court may not direct or encourage the defendant to communicate with the attorney representing the state unless the court or the court's designee authorized under Article 26.04 to appoint counsel for indigent defendants in the county has denied the request and, subsequent to the denial, the defendant: - (1) has been given a reasonable opportunity to retain and has failed to retain private counsel; or - (2) waives or has waived the opportunity to retain private counsel.
+...
+If the defendant has requested appointed counsel, the court may not direct or encourage the defendant to communicate with the attorney representing the state unless the court or the court's designee authorized under Article 26.04 to appoint counsel for indigent defendants in the county has denied the request and, subsequent to the denial, the defendant:

+(1) has been given a reasonable opportunity to retain and has failed to retain private counsel; or

+(2) waives or has waived the opportunity to retain private counsel.